jpgough/jpgough.github.io/_posts/2018-05-11-optimizing-java.md

 All programs initially run in interpreted mode, if we run our `HelloWorld` class we can start to see some of the effects of interpreting, compiling upfront and running in tiered compilation mode.
 One thing to note is this is quite a bias test, but does help to show the kind of speedup the JVM is capable of.
+The reason for the bias is we don't ever see if the benefits of the upfront compilation would pay back.
+It is also incredibly difficult to get meaningful microbenchmarks for JIT, because you need to see the method in the context of the running application.

 ```bash
 $ ./timings.sh